cjheath/AD9959/README.md

 ## Setting the frequency, amplitude and phase

-The frequency divider for a given frequency (after calibration, if any) is obtained using frequencyDivider().
+The frequency divider for a given frequency is obtained using frequencyDivider().
 Because this conversion uses a slow 64-bit divide, you might save the result to use again.

     uint32_t	div;
     div = dds.frequencyDivider(455000);